yashgo0018/zk-voting/README.md

-# Scaffold ETH 2 + MACI Voting Template
+# ZK-Voting.Com

-Welcome to the Scaffold ETH 2 + MACI Voting Template!
-This template is a powerful starting point for developers aiming to build decentralized voting applications that prioritize privacy and resist collusion.
-Combining the rapid development environment of Scaffold ETH with the innovative Minimal Anti-Collusion Infrastructure (MACI), this template offers a robust foundation for creating secure and transparent voting systems on the Ethereum blockchain.
+zk-voting.com is a website where you can vote on hot & debatable topics one at a time with complete privacy.
+This is powered by Scaffold ETH 2 with the innovative Minimal Anti-Collusion Infrastructure (MACI).

 ## Features